dtrejo112/encode-bootcamp-hw/hw3/Report.md

 State Changes
 - Vote was casted for proposal 1 with no amount
 - This happened because I set the target block number to one where no one had voting power so I messed up
+- I also gave myself tokens when I voted, not ideal but I did it since I was the only one using

 There were no other state changes if no votes are casted, the query part would only read the from the blockchain but not modify the state, I realized I had to do the target block number differently!
 I should have minted tokens to addresses to give them all voting power then use the block number after that to make sure everyone had the appropriate voting power!